jcarenza67/Hallways/README.md

 * 12:16: downloading character and animations from mixamo.
 * 1:14: downloaded character and am uploading it to Unity.
 * 2:00: Character is imported with textures!
 Now I am going to set up trigger animations
+* 2:30: researching triggers and colliders to make the character move when player crosses a certain point.

 # License